-Career Services provides the resources and strategies for choosing a college major; developing career plans; finding jobs, internships, and volunteer opportunities; and making successful career transitions.
-Resources include a computer lab, an extensive library of books and videos, and one-on-one appointments with career and employment specialists.
-Services are free and open to students, former students, and the general public.
+Career Services provides the resources and strategies for choosing a college major; developing career plans; finding and preparing for jobs, internships, and volunteer opportunities, and making successful career transitions.
+Career Services staff provide support through one-on-one meetings, group meetings, classroom visits, and workshops.
+Services are free and open to students, alumni, and community members.

-Career Center resources:
+Resources and support for students, alumni, and community members:

-- Assistance in assessing personal skills and interests to explore career options or select a course of study. - Detailed descriptions of more than 1,000 occupations and industries. - Information about employment outlooks, labor trends, wages, and job preparation. - Databases of universities, technical training programs, and scholarships in Washington, Oregon, and the United States. - Strong Interest Inventory and Myers-Briggs Type Indicator assessments, including a career report and 90-minute small group interpretation of results.
+- Guidance with identifying interests to explore career options or select a program of study. - Information about employment outlooks, labor trends, wages, and job preparation. - Resources to explore education programs, transfer schools and scholarship information. - Strong Interest Inventory and Myers-Briggs Type Indicator assessments, including a career report and 90-minute small group interpretation of results. - An online job and internship database, Penguin Jobs, located on the Career Services website: www.clark.edu/cc/penguinjobs. - Institutional hire job referrals for on- and off-campus student employment opportunities. - · Assistance with resume writing, cover letters, and interviewing skills. - · Job- and career-related workshops and resources.

-Employment services and work experience opportunities for students:

-- An online job database system, Penguin Jobs, on the Career Services website: www.clark.edu/cc/penguinjobs (https://clark-csm.symplicity.com/). - Institutional hire job referrals for on- and off-campus student employment opportunities. - · Local and statewide full- and part-time job listings.

-Job search and employment preparation services:

-- · Assistance with resume writing, cover letters, and interviewing skills. - · Job- and career-related workshops and resources.

-Financial literacy:

-- · One-on-one appointments for free financial coaching. - Financial Wellness tools: https://www.clark.edu/enroll/paying-forcollege/financial-wellness/ - · Money-themed student success workshops.